eudoxia0/eudoxia0.github.io/article/_posts/2022-06-26-introducing-austral.md

 for you.
 [Language lawyering][lawyering] is a design flaw: if two people can look at the same basic program and disagree about its behaviour, that's a problem.

+Austral is simple.
+Short spec, thin runtime, small compiler.

+To give a concrete example: the linear type system was designed with brutal simplicity in mind.
+Consequently, Austral's equivalent of a borrow checker is [less than 600 lines of code][linearitycheck], including the implementation of borrowing and other ergonomic features.

+The goal here is that the entire programming language should fit in your head, that you should be able to read the [specification][spec] from beginning to end and know all there is to know about the language.

 _Strictness_ is half language features, and half a change in mindset.